Screenshot from our test of Polytoria, showing the Places overview with “Polygrove” at the top, plus search bar, genres, and a download button.

 Social2

-Play with friends — it boosts the experience
+Play with friends—it massively improves the experience

 Creator3